Causal Inference with Invalid Instruments: Post-selection Problems and A Solution Using Searching and Sampling: Introduction

-Our first proposed confidence interval (CI) is based on the \textit{searching} idea.
-For every $\beta$ value, we implement a thresholding step and decide which candidate IVs are valid.
-If the finite-sample majority rule holds, we search for a range of $\beta$ values such that more than half of candidate IVs can be taken as valid.
-If only the finite-sample plurality rule holds, we construct an initial estimator $\Vhat$ of the set of valid IVs and then apply the searching method over $\Vhat$.
-Our proposed searching CI works even if the set estimator $\Vhat$ does not correctly recover the set of valid IVs.
-Specifically, $\Vhat$ is allowed to include weakly invalid instruments, which are hard to detect in practice.
+The current paper proposes uniformly valid confidence intervals (CIs) robust to IV selection error.
+To better accommodate finite-sample inferential properties, we introduce the finite-sample majority and plurality rule in the following Conditions \ref{cond: majority-finite} and \ref{cond: plurality-finite}, respectively.
+We start with the finite-sample majority rule and explain the \textit{searching} idea under this setting.
+For every value of the treatment effect, we implement a hard thresholding step to decide which candidate IVs are valid.
+We propose to search for a range of treatment effect values such that the majority of candidate IVs can be taken as valid.
+We further propose a novel \textit{sampling} method to improve the precision of the searching CI.
+For the plurality rule setting, we first construct an initial estimator $\Vhat$ of the set of valid IVs and then apply the searching and sampling method over $\Vhat$.
+Our proposed searching CI works even if $\Vhat$ does not correctly recover the set of valid IVs.

-We further propose a novel \textit{sampling} method to construct uniform CIs.
-Conditioning on the observed data, we repeatedly sample the reduced form estimators centering at the reduced form estimates (constructed from the observed data); see equation \eqref{eq: sampling}.
-For each sampled reduced form estimator, we reduce thresholding levels for testing the instruments' validity and construct a (sampled) searching interval for $\beta$.
-We then construct the sampling CI for $\beta$ by taking a union of the non-empty sampled intervals.

 Our proposed searching and sampling CIs are shown to achieve the desired coverage under the finite-sample majority or plurality rule.
-The CIs are uniformly valid in the sense that the coverage is guaranteed even if some invalid IVs only violate (A2) and (A3) mildly.
-One interesting observation is that our proposed sampling idea is useful in producing shorter CIs than the regular searching idea.
-This happens due to the fact that the decreased thresholds lead to a large proportions of sampled searching intervals being empty.
-The sampling property established in Proposition \ref{prop: sampling} justifies the validity of decreasing the threshold levels in the construction of the sampling CI.

-The proposed CIs are computationally efficient as the searching method searches over one-dimension space and we sample the reduced form estimators instead of the observed data.
-We conduct a large set of simulation studies to compare our proposed methods with existing CI construction methods: $\TSHT$ \cite{guo2018confidence}, $\CIIV$ \cite{windmeijer2019confidence} and \texttt{Union} method \cite{kang2020two}.
+The CIs are uniformly valid in the sense that the coverage is guaranteed even in the presence of locally invalid IVs.
+We also establish that the searching and sampling CIs achieve the $1/\sqrt{n}$ length.
+The proposed CIs are computationally efficient as the searching method searches over one-dimension space, and we only resample the reduced-form estimators instead of the entire data.

-To sum-up, the contribution of the current paper is two-folded. \begin{enumerate} \item We introduce finite-sample identifiability conditions for the treatment effect identification when the candidate IVs are possibly invalid. \item We propose novel searching and sampling methods to construct uniform CIs for the treatment effect when the candidate IVs are possibly invalid.
-Our proposed methods are more robust to the mistakes in separating valid and invalid IVs. \end{enumerate}